akilans68/AI-Powered-Document-Understanding/README.md

 # !wget -q -O - ipv4.icanhazip.com
 (it create a specific tunnel password)

-create an app.py and past the full code and save it
+# After that create an app.py and past the full code and save it

 # !streamlit run app.py & npx localtunnel --port 8501
 use this cmd to run the streamlit